 Upcoming and recent:

-- I am teaching a course in semantics at the Navajo Language Academy during July 2017.
+- I taught a course in semantics at the Navajo Language Academy during July 2017.

 - I presented joint work entitled Navajo in the typology of Internally-headed Relatives (with Keir Moulton) at SALT 27, UMD-College Park, May 11-14, 2017.

 - I presented joint work with Keir Moulton on nominalized assertional clauses in Korean at the workshop on Non-At-Issue Meaning and Information Structure at the University of Oslo, May 8-10, 2017.

 - I gave an invited talk at the workshop ‘Polysemy and coercion of clause embedding predicates‘ at the 39th Annual Meeting of DGfS in Saarbrücken (March 8-10, 2017).